 This savory Cheddar Onion Beer Bread comes together quickly and is perfect to go with soups, stews, or just toasted and slathered in butter.
-It’s ridiculously easy to make (no kneading required!), and has a pleasantly chewy crust and tender crumb.
+It’s ridiculously easy to make (no kneading required!) and has a pleasantly chewy crust and tender crumb.
 And it’s super-flavorful, too, with the addition of onions, chives, and sharp cheddar cheese.
 (And if you like quick and easy homemade bread recipes, check out my recipe for Maple Corn Muffins.)

 However, because beer contains varying amounts of yeast, depending on the brand and how much it was filtered, we can’t rely on the beer alone to make this bread rise.
-And since we don’t want a sad, flat loaf of bread, the solution to this, is a little assist with a chemical leavener (in this case, baking powder).
-So this beer bread recipe is technically a quick-bread (like zucchini bread and banana bread).
+And since we don’t want a sad, flat loaf of bread, the solution to this, is a little assistance with a chemical leavener (in this case, baking powder).
+So this beer bread recipe is technically a quick bread (like zucchini bread and banana bread).

 So now let’s talk about the ingredients: